w3f/Implementation-Guide/docs/index.md

 import DocCardList from '@theme/DocCardList';

-This is the Implementation Guide.
+This is the Implementation Guide [WIP!].

 Download the PDF version [here](../../static/Implementation_Guide.pdf).